azdavis/azdavis.net/src/simple-js-game/index.md

 By convention, one writes variable names in `UPPER_SNAKE_CASE` when they're constants, but, as you can see from the `var` right before each one, it's still technically a variable and could be reassigned.
-The burden is on us, then to recognize the `UPPER_SNAKE_CASE` as a warning _not_ to do so.
+The burden is on us, then, to recognize the `UPPER_SNAKE_CASE` as a warning _not_ to do so.

 ## Generate a new board